innovationharvesters/pay-theory-ios/README.md

 ## Failure Response

-If a failure or decline occurs during the transaction, a dictionary [String: Any] will be returned with the following info:
+If a failure or decline occurs during the transaction, a FailureResponse object will be returned with the following info:

 *note that the service fee is included in amount*